5T33Z0/Lenovo-T530-Hackintosh-OpenCore/ACPI/Enable_XCPM/README.md

 ### 2. Generate `SSDT-XCPM` for optimizing CPU Power Management

 #### Method 1: using ssdtPRGen
-Next, we need to generate a new SSDT-PM with ssdtPRGen for optimzed CPU power management.
+Next, we need to generate a new SSDT with ssdtPRGen for optimzed CPU power management.
 Since it generatea SSDTs without XCPM support by default, we have to modify the command line in terminal.

 - Open Terminal
 - Enter the following command to download the ssdtPRGen Script: `curl -o ~/ssdtPRGen.sh https://raw.githubusercontent.com/Piker-Alpha/ssdtPRGen.sh/Beta/ssdtPRGen.sh`